 Take public safety organizations and a large accident as an example.
 The central command and control as well as the field commander need to know which resources are available.
 They need to know this no matter which communication device the person carries.
 Otherwise, their common operational picture is not complete.

 How to manage?

-Maybe you don’t think it so demanding to manage the necessary links between a PMR user and the same person in the broadband network.
+Maybe you don’t think it so demanding to manage the necessary links between a TETRA radio user and the same person in the broadband network.
 It is only one link per person to maintain, right?

 Wrong.
 There usually are several links per person, because one broadband network is not enough.